Normally in the weeks leading up to Thanksgiving I’d be excitedly planning a menu, bookmarking recipes and testing desserts (quality control, right?).

 Wild Rice Vegan Stuffing with Roasted Sweet Potato & Apple

-- 1 pound apples any flavor, cut into ~1/2 inch cubes/pieces
+- 1 pound apples, any variety, cut into 1/2-inch cubes or pieces

 - 1 cup dry wild rice or a wild rice blend (I used the 365 wild rice blend, which is a combination of wild rice and brown basmati)